spotinst/help/src/docs/ocean/getting-started/gke.md

 ### Preserve Original Node Pool

-Preserve the original node pool and its name in order to sync upgrades of the node pool.
+Preserve the original node pool and its name to sync upgrades of the node pool.
 The original node pool can be drained from all nodes as long as it is preserved.

-For any change in the original node pool please contact us.
+For any changes to the original node pool, contact Spot Support.

 ## Step 4: Review